Skip to content

-In addition to procedures such as facelift, blepharoplasty, and rhinoplasty, I also perform mentoplasty — the plastic surgery for chin augmentation with solid silicone implants.
-The goal is to improve the contour and natural profile of the face and neck, restoring harmony among facial structures.
-A small or recessed chin can unbalance the entire proportion of the face, accentuate the appearance of a large nose, and create the impression of excess skin in the submental area.
-In my technique, the silicone implant is positioned inside the mouth, through a minimally invasive access that leaves no visible external scars.
+As a board-certified plastic surgeon in Londrina, Brazil, I perform chin implant surgery — also called chin augmentation or mentoplasty — using a solid silicone Silimed implant placed through an intraoral incision.
+The goal is to improve the contour and natural profile of the face and neck, restoring balance among facial structures.
+A small or recessed chin (microgenia) can unbalance the entire proportion of the face, accentuate the appearance of a large nose, and create the impression of excess skin in the submental area.
+My technique leaves no visible external scars and does not rely on screws or wire fixation.

-Through mentoplasty, I can reshape and resize the chin area to promote a more balanced and aesthetic profile.
-I use updated techniques that prioritize natural and harmonious results, respecting the individual proportions of each patient.
+Through chin implant surgery, I can reshape and resize the chin to promote a more balanced, natural profile.
+I use updated techniques that prioritize well-proportioned results, respecting the individual anatomy of each patient.
 If you want to know more, contact Zamarian Clinic and schedule a consultation.

 Subscribe to my YouTube channel:

-Dr. Walter Zamarian Jr. explains about chin augmentation with silicone implant in Londrina
+Dr. Walter Zamarian Jr. explains chin augmentation with silicone implant in Brazil

 The consultation